 An indicator of readiness would be when young children have begun to show signs of being comfortable in new environments.
 Such children would show excitement for example by the prospect of traveling to new places such as shopping centres or visiting relatives and family friends.
 (Vos, 2008; Science Daily, 2019)

-At SBS Chiangmai we encourage parents to enrol their child as early as 2 ½ or 3 years of age.
+At SBS we encourage parents to enrol their child as early as 2 ½ or 3 years of age.
 Contemporary researchers point out that a child who is first exposed to a second language at a later stage, say 8 or 9 years of age, will not intrinsically learn it in the same way a younger-aged child would learn it.
-Chapelton (2016), of the British Council, has confirmed that very young children can not only differentiate among the different sounds of languages, but also they can produce the sounds that are peculiar to specific languages such as English or Chinese, for example..
+Chapelton (2016), of the British Council, has confirmed that very young children can not only differentiate among the different sounds of languages, but also they can produce the sounds that are peculiar to specific languages such as English and Chinese.

 Chapelton adds that younger learners soon develop a fascination for the words and sounds of the new language while older learners quickly lose it.
 They become self-conscious and are therefore less likely to acquire a second language in the uninhibited way as younger learners.
-At SBS second language the learning strategies our teachers employ approximate the way children are acquiring their first language.
+At SBS second language learning approximates the way children are acquiring their first language.